Ice Cream In A Bag is homemade, quick, and fun—no machine needed! Just a few ingredients, ice, and rock salt for a creamy treat in minutes.

 Topping Ideas

-• Chocolate or caramel sauce: Drizzle over the top of your ice cream for a sweet and flavorful addition.
+• Chocolate or caramel sauce: Drizzle on top for extra sweetness.

-• Fresh berries and crushed graham crackers: Mix through finely chopped fresh berries and top ice cream with a sprinkle of crumbled graham crackers.
+• Berries & graham crackers: Mix in chopped berries and sprinkle crushed graham crackers.

-• Chopped nuts: Try almonds, pecans, pistachios, or peanuts.
-Use dry-roasted and lightly salted nuts for the best flavor.
+• Chopped nuts: Use roasted almonds, pecans, pistachios, or peanuts for the best taste.

 More Easy Dessert Recipes: